threefoldtech/info_grid/src/dashboard/solutions/nixos_micro.md

 __NixOS MicroVM__ refers to a minimalistic virtual machine environment based on the NixOS Linux distribution.
 The NixOS MicroVM leverages these principles to create a highly customizable and reproducible virtual machine environment.
 It allows users to define the entire system configuration, including packages, services, and dependencies, in a declarative manner using the Nix language.
 This ensures that the MicroVM is consistent, easily reproducible, and can be version-controlled.

-In this guide, will learn how to make reproducible, declarative and reliable systems by deploying a NixOS MicroVM weblet in ThreeFold Playground.
+In this guide, will learn how to make reproducible, declarative and reliable systems by deploying a NixOS MicroVM weblet in ThreeFold Dashboard.

 For more information on Nix, you can read the [Nix Reference Manual](https://nixos.org/manual/nix/stable/).

 ***

-## Access the ThreeFold Playground
+## Access the ThreeFold Dashboard

-* Go to the ThreeFold Playground website, based on the deployment network you prefer:
+* Go to the ThreeFold Dashboard website, based on the deployment network you prefer:
   * [Mainnet](https://dashboard.grid.tf)
   * [Testnet](https://dashboard.test.grid.tf)
   * [Devnet](https://dashboard.dev.grid.tf)